 As long as the conversation is genuine and impacting your target customers in a positive way, and your brand is seen in a positive light, you are winning.

-After investing significant time and energy into executing a campaign, you’d be surprised by the number of brands and agencies that do not follow up with the influencer afterward.
+After investing significant time and energy into executing a campaign, you’d be surprised by the number of brands and agencies that do not follow up with the influencer afterwards.

 Smart brands know that building reciprocal, long-term relationships with influencers that perform well is the way to go.